 To share his knowledge and expertise with upcoming generations, he wrote book on Gynecology which was published in 1981 and till now there are six editions which are promulgated in marketspace.
 He has read original papers from all the continents from Australia to South America and chaired scientific sessions of international conferences abroad.

 Professor Rashid Latif Khan set up the first IVF center in Pakistan in 1984 and rendered the first test tube baby not only for Pakistan but of South Asia in 1989 which was exactly 11 years after the birth of first test tube baby of the world.
 In recognition of his services to the specialty and field of medicine, he was awarded Sitara-e-Imtiaz in 1992 by the President of Pakistan.
 Teaching has been his greatest passion not only at undergraduate level but also at postgraduate extent.
 Being a popular teacher he has been an inspiration for a legion of doctors who adopted OBGYN as their specialty.
 He still holds regular postgraduate classes, which are open to all without any charges.

-In 1994 he established a private hospital in Lahore, which over the years has earned a well-deserved reputation of a health facility with high-class professional services.
-And in 2010 he set up a private medical college along with its own 400-bed teaching hospital adjacent to state-of-the-art college building.
-The college has been recognized as a benchmark of standard for private medical colleges while its teaching hospital brings quality healthcare to the doorsteps of the poor.
+In 1994 he established a private hospital in Lahore, which over the years, has earned a well-deserved reputation among other healthcare facilities around with high-class professional services.
+In 2010, he achieved another milestone and inaugurated a private medical college along with its own 400 bed teaching hospital adjacent to state-of-the-art college building.
+The college is being recognized as a benchmark of standard among its other counterpart private medical colleges while its teaching hospital brings quality healthcare to the doorsteps of marginalized community.